filipesf/filipesf.github.io/source/_process/02-structure.md

 We will now synthesise, sort and organise all the information we have in order to shape the outcome that we are looking for.
 By doing that we will have a better understanding about major parts of the content and it’s structure.
-As part of this phase, I generaly include:
+As part of this phase, I generally include:

 - **Data analysis:** What data do we have?
 What data do we need?
 - **Define personas:** Who are the users/customers?
 What are their needs?